Michael Morton

 Christine’s mother told the police that the Mortons’ son, Eric, had been present during the murder.
 Eric had told his grandmother that the murderer was not Michael but a “monster.”
 He described the crime scene and murder in detail, and specifically said that his “Daddy was not home” when the murder occurred.

 Upon questioning the Mortons’ neighbors, police were told that a man had repeatedly parked a green van on the street behind the Mortons’ house and walked off into a nearby wooded area.
 Police records also indicated that Christine Morton’s missing credit card had possibly been recovered in a San Antonio, Texas jewelry store, and that a San Antonio officer stated that he could identify the woman who had attempted to use the card.
-According to Morton’s defense lawyers, none of this evidence was turned over to them at the trial.
+According to Mr. Morton’s defense lawyers, none of this evidence was turned over to them at the trial.

 When defense attorneys learned that the prosecution did not plan to call Sergeant Don Woods, the chief investigator in the case, to the stand, they suspected that the prosecution might be concealing potentially exculpatory evidence.
 The defense raised this concern with the trial judge, who ordered the prosecution to turn over all reports by Sergeant Woods so that he could conduct a thorough review.
 Evidence concerning Eric’s eyewitness account, the green van, and Christine Morton’s credit card were all absent from the records given to the judge.

-The prosecution presented no witnesses or physical evidence that tied Morton to the crime, but they hypothesized that he had beaten Christine to death because she refused to have sex with him on his birthday.
+The prosecution presented no witnesses or physical evidence that tied Mr. Morton to the crime, but they hypothesized that he had beaten Christine to death because she refused to have sex with him on his birthday.
 On February 17, 1987, Michael Morton was convicted of murder and sentenced to life in prison.

 In 2005, the Innocence Project and the law firm, Raley & Bowick, filed a motion requesting additional DNA testing on items of evidence from the crime scene.
 The court granted permission to test some of the items, excluding the bloody bandana found near the Mortons’ house.
-Once again, tests could not exclude Morton as the source of the DNA collected from the bed.
+Once again, tests could not exclude Mr. Morton as the source of the DNA collected from the bed.

-Five years later, in 2011, Morton was finally granted testing on the bandana and hair from the bandana, and a DNA testing lab reported that testing on the bandana revealed both Christine Morton’s DNA and the DNA of an unknown male.
+Five years later, in 2011, Mr. Morton was finally granted testing on the bandana and hair from the bandana, and a DNA testing lab reported that testing on the bandana revealed both Christine Morton’s DNA and the DNA of an unknown male.

 The unknown male DNA profile was run through the CODIS databank (a DNA database system) and matched Mark Norwood, a convicted felon from California, who had a criminal record in Texas and who lived in Texas at the time of Christine Morton’s murder.
-Further investigation by Morton’s lawyers and the Travis County District Attorney revealed that a hair from Norwood was also found at the scene of the murder of Debra Masters Baker in Travis County.
-Baker was, like Christine Morton, bludgeoned to death in her bed; her murder occurred two years after Christine’s death, while Michael Morton was in prison.
+Further investigation by Mr. Morton’s lawyers and the Travis County District Attorney revealed that a hair from Mr. Norwood was also found at the scene of the murder of Debra Masters Baker in Travis County.
+Ms. Baker was, like Christine Morton, bludgeoned to death in her bed; her murder occurred two years after Christine’s death, while Mr. Morton was in prison.

-Michael Morton was released on October 4, 2011, after spending nearly 25 years in prison.
+Mr. Morton was released on October 4, 2011, after spending nearly 25 years in prison.
 He was officially exonerated on December 19, 2011.

 Life After Exoneration